Have you pooped recently and it looked stringy?

 What are the causes of stringy poop?

 If you do not consume enough fluids or fibers in your diet, your stool loses its bulk and becomes thin or ‘skinny’.
 Fiber-rich food like whole grain, beans, fruits, and vegetables adds bulk to your stool.
-So if you are young and healthy without other complaints, then constipation is your likely cause.

 2. Abdominal hernias

 Intestinal infections lead to loose stools, which may be narrow too.
 The infection may be bacterial like salmonella and shigella or it may be parasitic like giardiasis.
 There are usually associated symptoms like abdominal cramps, vomiting or fever.
 Many times, these infections can cause diarrhea and turn your poop color green.
+Here’s a guide on what different stool colors mean.

 4. Inflammatory bowel disease